sumit-mishra/image-service/README.md

 - It was assumed that images will be served as _ByteArrayResource_.
 Maybe we can just share the presigned s3 urls to deliver the image to improve latency and save data transfer over network.
 - Code functionality coverage with unit tests (wanted to proceed with TDD approach, yet its time-consuming)
 - Image compression logic is absent
-- Logging is not setup for putting the data in cloud db (wanted to use achieve through [logback DBAppender](https://logback.qos.ch/manual/appenders.html#DBAppender))
+- Logging is not setup for putting the data in cloud db (wanted to achieve it through [logback DBAppender](https://logback.qos.ch/manual/appenders.html#DBAppender))
 - Metrics are exposed for all kinds of info, may not be needful for production env.
 At the moment it is setup for debug.